MelkhiorVintageComputing/SBusFPGA/README.md

 Directory 'NetBSD'

-A basic driver for NetBSD 9.0/sparc, with ioctl to access the LED and GHASH registers, along with a small test code.
+Some basic drivers for NetBSD 9.0/sparc to enable the deviced as described above.